-Expats wanting to travel to Belgium for business purposes will have to include a letter of invitation from the Belgian business party who will be hosting them and a letter from their local employer stating their duties in Belgium.
-Those attending a conference will need proof of registration and accommodation.
+Expats wanting to travel to Belgium for business purposes will likely have to include a letter of invitation from the Belgian business party hosting them and a letter from their local employer stating their duties in Belgium.
+Those attending a conference will often need proof of registration and accommodation.

 Residence permits for Belgium

 Depending on their nationality, expats wanting to stay in Belgium for longer than 90 days may require a temporary or permanent residence permit.

 For non-EU expats, there are several types of residence permits, each with specific requirements and validity periods.
 Initially, a temporary residence permit, such as an A or B card, may be granted, which allows for a limited-duration stay in Belgium for purposes, including work, study or family reunion.
 After meeting specific criteria and residing in Belgium for a certain period, foreigners may become eligible to apply for a more permanent residence permit, such as a C card (identity card for foreigners) or a D card (long-term resident status).

 Anyone intending to stay in Belgium is required to report their presence in the country to their local commune.
 Having done so, they will receive a notification of arrival for short stays and a registration certificate for long stays.

 For stays of less than three months, EU citizens must do this within 10 working days of arrival and non-EU citizens within three working days of arrival.
 For longer stays of more than three months, EU citizens must register their stay at any point in the first three months, while non-EU citizens have eight working days to do so.

 Non-EU expats moving to the country for employment will likely also need a work permit for Belgium.